Is Tamsulosin like Viagra? All You Need To Know

 Viagra (Sildenafil) and Tamsulosin belong to different drug classes.
 Thus, they work in different ways.

-Sildenafil blocks the enzyme Phosphodiesterase type-5 (PDE5) to help relax blood vessels.
-It increases blood flow to the penis and helps produce an erection.
+Sildenafil works by blocking the enzyme Phosphodiesterase type-5 (PDE5) to help relax blood vessels.
+It increases blood flow to the penis and helps cause an erection.

-We know Viagra treats ED.
-Can it also treat symptoms of BPH?
+We now know how Viagra works to treat ED.
+Can it also treat the symptoms of BPH?

 According to research, ED pills may also help treat Benign Prostatic Hyperplasia.

-Sildenafil and other ED pills help relax penile blood vessels to help get erections.
+Sildenafil and other Erectile Dysfunction pills help relax penile blood vessels to help get erections.
 Studies suggest that they may also help relax the muscles in the bladder and reduce BPH symptoms.

 BPH is a urinary health issue.
-But it can also lead to sexual complications like ED and PE.
+But it can also cause ED and ejaculation problems in men.

 In that case, PDE5 inhibitors like Viagra may help people with both BPH and Erectile Dysfunction.